Pelvic Prolapse Do’s and Don’ts: A Guide to Better Pelvic Health

 What Are the Different Types of Prolapse?

-You’ll encounter several prolapse types, including pelvic organ prolapse (like bladder, uterus, or rectum).
-Each type varies in symptoms and severity, so it’s essential to consult a healthcare professional for accurate diagnosis and treatment options.
+There are several prolapse types, including pelvic organ prolapse affecting the bladder, uterus, or rectum.
+Each type varies in symptoms and severity, so consulting a healthcare professional for an accurate diagnosis and treatment options is the right first step.

 How Can Prolapse Affect Daily Activities?